nh-dburdick/sparkcade/README.md

-# WorkAdventure Map Starter Kit
+# Spark Day 11 - Sparkcade

 ![map](./map.png)

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).
+Welcome to the Sparkcade!
+This is a [WorkAdventure](https://workadventu.re) map built for Spark Day 11.

-To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).
+To understand how to develop maps for WorkAdventure, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).

 ## Structure
 * **tilesets** : All tilesets